-Today's discussion focuses on the UHC City Plan Rate Stabilization reserve amount that is recommended by Aon as of December 31, 2018.
+Today's discussion focuses on the UHC City Plan Rate Stabilization reserve amount that would be applied to the 2020 rates as a buy-up, based on the recommendation by Aon as of December 31, 2018.

 The HSB's Self-Funded Plans' Stabilization Policy requires an annual determination of the financial gain or loss over a calendar year for each self-funded health plan.
 The difference between the expected and actual plan costs for the just-completed plan year is added to the existing stabilization reserve balance, and per policy is amortized over a three-year rating period.